ajktown/docs/api/add-new-field.md

 Simply copy from others and change the name only!
 If you cannot come up with a name, you can ask ChatGPT for help.

+### Create Query for GET
+Queries are used for fine-grained request like words.

 ### Create DTO